-CHE 101 General Chemistry I 6 gh
+CHE 101 General Chemistry I

-A systematic treatment of atomic structure, molecular formulas, reactions in aqueous solutions, calculations with chemical formulas and equations, the gas laws, thermochemistry, and electronic structure.
+This course is a study of the systematic treatment of atomic structure, molecular formulas, reactions in aqueous solutions, calculations with chemical formulas and equations, the gas laws, thermochemistry, and electronic structure.
 Lecture 4.5 hours; Laboratory 1.5 hours.
-Prerequisite: MAT 099 or placement.
+Prerequisite: MAT 095 or placement.

-CHE 102 General Chemistry II 6 qh
+CHE 102 General Chemistry II

-A continuation of CHE 101 with emphasis on bonding, molecular geometry, states of matter, solutions, acid-base and oxidation reduction concepts, equilibrium, and nuclear chemistry.
+This course is a continuation of CHE 101 with emphasis on bonding, molecular geometry, states of matter, solutions, acid-base and oxidation reduction concepts, equilibrium, and nuclear chemistry.
 Lecture 4.5 hours, Laboratory 1.5 hours.
 Prerequisite: CHE 101.

-CHE 105 Descriptive Chemistry I 6 qh
+CHE 105 Descriptive Chemistry I

-An introduction to general chemistry.
-A systematic look at the fundamental concepts of the structure and properties of matter.
+This course is an introduction to general chemistry.
+It is a systematic look at the fundamental concepts of the structure and properties of matter.
 Topics include formulas, chemical structures and equations, solution chemistry, stoichiometric calculations, and equilibrium including acid/base equilibria.
 Lecture 4.5 hours; Laboratory 1.5 hours.
-Prerequisite: MAT 099 or placement.
+Prerequisite: MAT 095 or placement.

-CHE 106 Descriptive Chemistry II 6 qh
+CHE 106 Descriptive Chemistry II

-An overview of the chemistry of organic molecules and an introduction to biochemical concepts.
+This course is an overview of the chemistry of organic molecules and an introduction to biochemical concepts.
 Lecture 4.5 hours; Laboratory 1.5 hours.
 Prerequisite: CHE 105.

-CHE 200 Introductory Biochemistry 6 qh
+CHE 200 Introductory Biochemistry

-An introduction to the structure and function of biological molecules, their enzymology, metabolism, and energy relationships, DNA and RNA structure, transcription and molecular biology.
+This course is an introduction to the structure and function of biological molecules, their enzymology, metabolism, and energy relationships, DNA and RNA structure, transcription and molecular biology.
 Lecture 4.5 hours; Laboratory 1.5 hours.
 Prerequisite: CHE 101 and 102 or permission.

-CHE 250 Organic Chemistry I 6 qh
+CHE 250 Organic Chemistry I

-An introduction to organic chemistry.
-A systematic study of the chemistry of alkanes, alkenes, alkyl halides, dienes, alkynes, alicyclic hydrocarbons, and aromatic hydrocarbons, including stereochemistry.
+This course is an introduction to organic chemistry.
+It is a systematic study of the chemistry of alkanes, alkenes, alkyl halides, dienes, alkynes, salicylic hydrocarbons, and aromatic hydrocarbons, including stereochemistry.
 Laboratory exercises are related to lecture topics.
 Lecture 4.5 hours; Laboratory, 1.5 hours.
 Prerequisite: CHE 101 and 102.

-CHE 251 Organic Chemistry II 6 qh
+CHE 251 Organic Chemistry II

-A continuation of CHE 250 focusing on the chemistry of alcohols, ethers, epoxides, aldehydes, ketones, carboxylic acids, and amines, including stereochemistry.
+This is a continuation of CHE 250 focusing on the chemistry of alcohols, ethers, epoxides, aldehydes, ketones, carboxylic acids, and amines, including stereochemistry.
 Laboratory exercises are related to lecture topics.
 Lecture 4.5 hours; laboratory, 1.5 hours.
 Prerequisite: CHE 250.